 There are other ambulance services that could potentially take on this contract, if MEDIC were to terminate services there, but MercyOne should be given reasonable (6-month) notice prior to termination of the contract, if deemed necessary.
 Another consideration for administrators is how this operation may be viewed by the public.
 There may be concerns of local tax dollars "subsidizing the care of another county/area."
-While the revenue generated by the MercyOne operation would suggest that the operation represents a net gain, the communication strategy of this operation may not justify the revenue generated by the financial impact of the MercyOne operation can be found in Section 5.2.
+While the revenue generated by the MercyOne operation would suggest that the operation represents a net gain, the communication strategy of this operation would need to be carefully considered.
+The risks and challenges associated with continuing this operation may not justify the revenue generated by this contract.
+More discussion of the financial impact of the MercyOne operation can be found in Section 5.2.
 A reasonable alternative would be to offer transfer services, when available, by a unit based in Scott County and to ensure that EMS operations in Clinton County are covered by mutual aid agreements.